Nursery R & V 2025 - 2026

 We would like to remind all parents that as part of your child’s school uniform.
 Please have a spare set of clothes in school at all times.
 This is in case there are any toileting accidents or messy play mishaps.
 It is an expectation that children come to school toilet trained but we appreciate this isn’t always so easy and will support them as best we can in school.

-Application for Reception September 2025.
+Application for Reception September 2025 is closing this January.

 Please find below in the 'files to download' the application form for requesting your child’s place in Reception for September 2025.
 All Nursery children need this form to be filled in and sent to Manchester Council.
 Please send your form to: school.admissions@manchester.gov.uk If you have any questions about this process please ask a member of the Nursery team.